Chelsey-bommer/house-matching/README.md

 ## Makers

-The maker of this app is Chelsey Bommer.
-A second year student Communication & Multimedia Design at the Hogeschool van Amsterdam.
+The makers of this app are Michel Wassing, Zaid El Boustani and  Chelsey Bommer.
+They are second year students at the Amsterdam University of Applied Sciences.

 ## Contact

-Chelsey Bommer can be contacted on:
+The makers can be contacted on:

-LinkedIn: Chelsey Bommer
-E-mail: chelsey.bommer@hva.nl

 ## License